sachdevkartik/GSoC-2022/README.md

 # __GSoC-2022__
-Solution for evaluation tests for GSoC 2022
-This repo solves the following tasks:
+Solution for evaluation tests for GSoC DeepLense 2022. <br> This repo solves the following tests:

 <br>